Bardyl/acf-custom-tables/README.md

 ## 📚 Definition

-It provides another way to handle all [Advanced Custom Fields](http://advancedcustomfields.com) (basic and pro) in custom tables.
+It provides another way to handle all [Advanced Custom Fields](http://advancedcustomfields.com) (basic and pro) in custom MySQL tables.

 ## ☕️ Context